kevinkovalchik/proteotools/README.md

 A simple Python package which lets you programmatically run a few proteomics search engines (Comet, X!
 Tandem, MS-GF+) and use compiled Trans-Proteomic Pipeline (TPP) binaries without installing the entire pipeline.

+Note that this does not run the entire TPP.
+For example, you don't get to use the fancy GUI or anything.
+It is simply a way to run compiled TPP tools such as PeptideProphet, InterParserProphet, idconvert, etc without needing to compile the entire pipeline on your computer.

 TPP tools are run from a Singularity image (so an installation of Singularity is required).

 ## Requirements